Curt Hennig: Second return to WWF/E (2002)

 During the buildup for January's Royal Rumble, it was announced that Hennig would be returning as one of the 30 combatants in the match.
-Hennig, again billed as "Mr. Perfect" (although his real name was widely acknowledged), entered the Royal Rumble at No. 25, and was one of the final three competitors before being eliminated by eventual winner Triple H. Perfect performed notably at the Rumble, hitting the Perfect-Plex on Kurt Angle and competing against several of the top WWF wrestlers of that period.
-His performance, along with the positive reaction of the Atlanta crowd, earned Hennig a full-time contract with the WWF.
-Perfect appeared the next night on Raw in a match with Val Venis.
-He then had matches with WWF's up and coming Superstars like Brock Lesnar, Randy Orton, and Batista as well as having short feuds with Stone Cold Steve Austin and Rob Van Dam before forming a tag team with Shawn Stasiak at house shows throughout March and early April as well as a tag team on television with Big Boss Man.
-Perfect was drafted to Raw during the first ever WWF Draft.
-Perfect, now wrestling in the Raw brand, Faced the Big Show in a losing effort on April 8, 2002.
-In the April 21 edition of Heat he beat Stevie Richards and on the May 2 (Taped April 29) edition of Heat, Perfect faced Tommy Dreamer and won via pinfall.
-His final televised WWE match took place on May 12, 2002, where he was defeated by Matt Hardy.
-He also participated in a dark match at Insurrextion on May 4, 2002, defeating Goldust.
-Perfect was released from the WWE on May 8, 2002, due to a physical confrontation with Brock Lesnar on the return flight from the pay-per-view.
+Hennig, again billed as "Mr. Perfect", entered the Royal Rumble at No. 25, and was one of the final three competitors before being eliminated by eventual winner Triple H. His performance, along with the positive reaction of the Atlanta crowd, earned Hennig a full-time contract with the WWF.
+He was drafted to Raw during the first ever WWF Draft.
+Hennig worked for WWE until May 8, 2002, when he was released due to a physical confrontation with Brock Lesnar on the return flight from the pay-per-view.
 Among other incidents of drunkenness, the tussle took place on the infamous "Plane Ride from Hell".
 According to Rob Van Dam and Tommy Dreamer on the Dark Side of the Ring, Hennig pranked Lesnar by slapping shaving cream on his head, which started the scuffle and almost opened the emergency exit door.

+Hennig wrestled his final WWE match on a pretaped episode of Sunday Night Heat where he lost to Matt Hardy which aired on May 12.

 NWA Total Nonstop Action (2002–2003)

-After being released from WWE, he went on to work for NWA Total Nonstop Action.
-In TNA, he would wrestle three matches for the NWA World Heavyweight Championship (two against Ron Killings and one against Jeff Jarrett), but didn't win the title.
-Teaming with B.G.
-James, he also had a title match for the NWA World Tag Team Championship against Disciples of the New Church but failed to win the titles.
+After being released from WWE, Hennig went on to work for NWA Total Nonstop Action.
+On October 9 NWA-TNA, Henning debuted teaming with B.G.
+James and Syxx and defeated Ron Killings, Jeff Jarrett and Brian Lawler with Hennig pinning World Champion Killings.

+Henning would wrestle three matches for the NWA World Heavyweight Championship (two against Ron Killings and one against Jeff Jarrett), but didn't win the title.On October 30 NWA-TNA, Henning lost to Jeff Jarrett in the #1 Contenders match.
+On November 27, 2002 NWA-TNA, Hennig and B.G.
+James had a title match for the NWA World Tag Team Championship against Disciples of the New Church (Brian Lee and Slash) but failed to win the titles.
 Hennig wrestled his last match on January 8, 2003, defeating David Flair in an "Axehandle on a Pole match".